Sevanix007/music-unlocked/README.md

 *Listen Freely.
 Discover Without Limits.*

 ## 📖 About The Project (English)
-Music Unlocked is an Android application built on the engine of NewPipe Extractor It allows you to stream music directly from YouTube for free, with zero ads, and complete user privacy.
+Music Unlocked is an Android application built on the engine of NewPipe Extractor.

+It allows you to stream music directly from YouTube for free, with zero ads, and complete user privacy.

 ## The Motivation
 I live in the Republic of Latvia (EU).
 Due to licensing restrictions, I cannot access many popular tracks on SoundCloud without using a VPN.
 Paying for multiple streaming subscriptions isn't an option for me.
 That is why I decided to restore justice to our world of music.
 I fully understand that similar projects already exist, but I am doing this for my own experience.